nebari-dev/nebari/docs/source/installation/usage.md

 ```

 The terminal then prompts you to press `[enter]` to check auth credentials
-(which were added by the `qhub init` command).
-This triggers the
+(which were added by the `qhub init` command); to disable the prompt, add `--disable-prompt` to the qhub deploy command.
-deployment, which takes around 10 minutes to complete.
+A first time deeployment can take around 10 minutes to complete.

 During the initial deployment, Digital Ocean, GCP and Azure are going to display an `"ip"` address
 whereas AWS is going to display a CNAME `"hostname"`.